 Passive VS Active Muscles For More Variety

 You can use passive tension to target muscles.
-It’s when you using your muscles like slingshot being pulled back.
-A great example would be a Dumbbell Romanian deadlift where your hamstrings will be stretched out then fire very efficiently (study).
+It’s when you use your muscles like a slingshot being pulled back.
+A great example would be a Dumbbell Romanian deadlift, where your hamstrings will be stretched out and then fire very efficiently (study).

 If you liked this article, you’d love our muscle-building newsletter.
 We’ll keep you up to date on all the latest muscle-building information for women.
 Or, if you want us to walk you through the process of building muscle, including teaching you the lifts, giving you a full workout program, a complete diet guide, a recipe book, and online coaching, check out our Bony to Bombshell Program.